rrmattos/YoutubeDownloader/README.md

 #### How to Generate the Program Build:

+First you need to unzip de "ffmpeg.zip" into the "assets" folder.
+After that:

 1. On Windows, open PowerShell in the project folder and run `build/run_build.bat`.

 2. On Linux or Mac, open a terminal in the project folder and run `build/run_build.sh`.